Twig Cases are made of paper?

 Solid paper Twig cases require no lacquer, varnish, mineral oil, or other finishes.
 Your natural hand oil is the best finish you can find.
 Our cases will slightly darken naturally in a very short time.
 The bezel on some of our colored cases can be lighter than the body of the case.
 Expect it to darken with use.

 There is no need to dip your bamboo veneered case in oil to prevent cracking of the bamboo veneer.
-We do apply a light amount of mineral oil to the back of these.
+We do apply a small amount of natural oil to the back of our bamboo cases.
 If you prefer a darker, more shiny finish you may do so as well.

 Will water damage the case?